josephg/egwalker-paper/reg-text.typ

 The algorithm builds on a replication layer that ensures that all non-crashed replicas eventually receive every event that any replica adds to the graph.
 The state of each replica consists of three parts:

-1. *Event graph:* Each replica stores a copy of the event graph on disk, in a format described in Section TODO.
+1. *Event graph:* Each replica stores a copy of the event graph on disk, in a format described in @storage.
 2. *Document state:* The current sequence of characters in the document with no further metadata.
 On disk this is simply a plain text file; in memory it may be represented as a rope @Boehm1995, piece table @vscode-buffer, or similar structure to support efficient insertions and deletions.
 3. *Internal state:* A temporary CRDT structure that eg-walker uses to merge concurrent edits.
 It is not persisted or replicated, and it is discarded when the algorithm finishes running.